amitbutani18/photoweb/README.md

 # photoweb
-this is a photo Web Site
+This Is a photo Web Site